LazyTown: Critical reception

 The Hollywood Reporter's Marilyn Moss praised the show's intentions to encourage exercise, calling it "great fun for the very young set, not to mention educational, maybe even life-changing."
 Justin New of The Washington Times called LazyTown "a great show" and stated that he admired the Sportacus character.
-Common Sense Media's Joly Herman gave the show a more mixed review, stating that the characters' healthy choices are "sometimes lost in the show's chaotic nature."
-Pete Vonder Haar of the Houston Press called LazyTown "pretty much the creepiest show on TV since Twin Peaks," citing the "off-putting" mix of live-action and puppetry.
+Common Sense Media's Joly Herman gave the show a more mixed review, stating that the characters' healthy choices are "sometimes lost in the show's chaotic nature".
+Pete Vonder Haar of the Houston Press called LazyTown "pretty much the creepiest show on TV since Twin Peaks", citing the "off-putting" mix of live-action and puppetry.

 The program has been noted for its appeal towards multiple age groups.
-In 2005, The Boston Globe stated that the program "has sparked a cult of healthy living among a certain preschool set [and] has a grown-up following, too."
-Lynne Heffley of the Los Angeles Times stated that LazyTown "has zany appeal, even to viewers who are no longer 'junior.'"
+In 2005, The Boston Globe stated that the program "has sparked a cult of healthy living among a certain preschool set [and] has a grown-up following, too".
+Lynne Heffley of the Los Angeles Times stated that LazyTown "has zany appeal, even to viewers who are no longer 'junior'."

 Accolades

-In popular culture

-In 2007, the song "You Are a Pirate" from the 12th episode "Rottenbeard" became an internet meme.
-In 2011, the song was covered by the pirate metal band Alestorm in their album Back Through Time.

-In 2008, the song "Cooking By The Book" from the 6th episode "Swiped Sweets" became an internet meme.
-It was remixed with Lil Jon's part from his 2004 Snoop Dogg collaboration "Step Yo Game Up".
-The original upload has over 10 million views while a reupload has amassed over 40 million views.
-It went further viral on the now defunct video sharing service, Vine.

-The song "We Are Number One" was named "Dank Meme of the Year" in 2016 on the Reddit subreddit /r/dankmemes, a popular subreddit for memes.
-The Robbie Rotten memes began in October that year when Stefán Karl Stefánsson, the actor who played Robbie Rotten, announced that he was diagnosed with bile duct cancer.

-A GoFundMe page was established by LazyTown head writer Mark Valenti to help the actor as he endured his illness.
-"We Are Number One" and many other LazyTown videos were used to promote the fundraising effort, which eventually surpassed its $100,000 goal.
-The campaign was popularized by the YouTube channel SiIvaGunner uploading a "We Are Number One" video.
-To thank his supporters, Stefánsson celebrated by uploading a video of that song performed with his former cast members and LazyTowns composer.
-On 13 August 2017, Stefánsson was declared cancer free after a successful surgery; however, he died on 21 August 2018 after his cancer recurred.

 LazyTown Extra

 On 15 September 2008, a spin-off television series called LazyTown Extra debuted in the United Kingdom on CBeebies.
 A "magazine format style show" for 3 to 6-year-olds, it features characters from LazyTown in an assortment of short sketches.
-26 episodes of Lazy Town Extra were produced, each between 11 and 15 minutes in duration.
+Twenty-six episodes of LazyTown Extra were produced, each between 11 and 15 minutes in duration.